tsingson/otter/docs/index.md

 ## :material-lightbulb: Motivation

-I once came across the fact that none of the Golang cache libraries are truly contention-free.
-All of them are just a standard map with mutex and some eviction policy.
+I once came across the fact that none of the Go cache libraries are truly contention-free.
+Most of them are a map with a mutex and an eviction policy.
 Unfortunately, these are not able to reach the speed of caches in other languages (such as [Caffeine](https://github.com/ben-manes/caffeine)).
-For example, the fastest cache from Dgraph labs called [Ristretto](https://github.com/dgraph-io/ristretto), which was faster than competitors by 30% at best (Otter is many times faster) and had a [disgusting hit ratio](https://github.com/dgraph-io/ristretto/issues/336) even though README says otherwise.
-This can be a problem in different applications because no one wants to bump the performance of a cache library and its bad hit ratio.
-As a result, I wanted to get the fastest, easiest-to-use cache with excellent hit ratio and support from the authors and Otter is designed to correct this unfortunate misunderstanding.
+For example, the fastest cache from Dgraph labs called [Ristretto](https://github.com/dgraph-io/ristretto), was faster than competitors by 30% at best (Otter is many times faster) but had [poor hit ratio](https://github.com/dgraph-io/ristretto/issues/336), even though its README says otherwise.
+This can be a problem in real-world applications, because no one wants to bump into performance of a cache library 🙂.
+As a result, I wanted to make the fastest, easiest-to-use cache with excellent hit ratio.

 ## :material-star-shooting: Features